ElectricalGang

 This conduit is considered to be one of the most expensive alternatives for electrical wiring on the market.
 However, it does offer added power and durability, which is a huge plus.

-Also Read: What Is an Electrical Resistor? | Types of Resistors | Resistors Color Code Calculation
+Suggested Read: What Is an Electrical Resistor? | Types of Resistors | Resistors Color Code Calculation

 #3.
 Intermediate Metal Conduit (IMC):